liatrio/libotrio-1.0/readme.md

 ```

-##Use BotKit with an Express web server
+##Use libotrio with an Express web server
 Instead of controller.setupWebserver(), it is possible to use a different web server to manage authentication flows, as well as serving web pages.

-Here is an example of [using an Express web server alongside BotKit](https://github.com/mvaragnat/botkit-express-demo).
+Here is an example of [using an Express web server alongside libotrio](https://github.com/mvaragnat/libotrio-express-demo).

 # Chat with us at dev4slack.slack.com
 You can get an invite here: http://dev4slack.xoxco.com/.